toothrot-if/toothrot-docs/docs/user/topics/option-menus.md

 (@) Click me? => option_clicked
 ```

-This will display a button with the text "Click me?" and, when clicked, it will go to the node
+This will display a button with the text `Click me?` and, when clicked, it will go to the node
-named "option_clicked".
+named `option_clicked`.

 You can also specify a value for an option: